Follow the instructions below to install the required applications and ESB on Solaris.

 - Establish a SSH connection to the Solaris machine or log in on the text console.
 You should either log in as root or obtain root permissions after login via

-- Be sure your system meets the Installation Prerequisites, and then install the following applications:
+- Be sure your system meets the installation prerequisites.

 Installing the ESB